YuehWenn/HSR-Fix/Guides/CheckTextureOverride.md

 and which resource slot you want to check, like ps-t0,ps-t1,vb0,vb2,ib,etc.

 But it will check too many resources in game,so will cause a FPS decrease.
-And it will crash the whole game some times.
+And it will crash the whole game sometimes.

 So personally I do not recommend to use global check,unless you are too lazy.